benppppp/AS5600/README.md

 Once hardware ready:
 - Use acg-status.ino : if 1<ACG<127 your airgap is valid.
 If not correct to have a valid airgap.
 - The radial displacement cannot be validate.
 If it is greater than 0.25mm, linéarity will be lower or your measure not valid

+When radial displacement and airgap is correct you can read raw angle with raw-angle.ino